Skip to Content

 Young woman with the cart shopping in grocery store

 Shopping in bulk for staples like potatoes, onions, or flour can help stretch your dollar further.
 Many grocery stores or warehouse clubs offer bulk deals on these basics, perfect for big gatherings.
+Bulk items are also handy for leftovers or for sharing with friends.
+If you end up with extra, you can use them for meals long after Thanksgiving has passed.

 11. Set Up a Basic Drink Station